Rutakara/Terra-Test/Terraform-README.md

         terraform plan <name of output file e.g. terraplan.out>

-At this point the instances will initialize and will change to running state soon after.
 In AWS, search for EC2, then select instances.
 Select master instance > connect > connect to instance > connect.
-THis will enable you to login directly to the instance.
+This will enable you to login directly to the instance.
 Repeat the same for the other instances.

-## Kubeadm
+## Enable iptables bridged traffic
-Before installing KUbeadm, Kubectl and Kubelet, first we have to perform network setting in all 3 nodes to allow iptables to see bridged traffic.
-And secondly, we need to install CRI-O.
+Perform network setting in all 3 nodes to allow iptables to see bridged traffic.
+Paste the following commands in each EC2:

          cat <<EOF | sudo tee /etc/modules-load.d/k8s.conf
          overlay